Virbela Launches New Metaverse Campus to Better Connect Physical and Virtual Working Worlds

 Virbela is an immersive technology company that’s redefining the workplace for global businesses.
 Founded in 2012 by a team of behavioral psychologists, Virbela is building the next-generation of products for the Metaverse and VR to give organizations and people greater choice and control over how they work.
 With immersive virtual environments that are deeply social and collaborative, the world’s most innovative companies are turning to Virbela to create unique experiences that foster collaboration and build community.

-Virbela is owned by eXp World Holdings, Inc. (Nasdaq: EXPI).
+Virbela is owned by eXp World Holdings, Inc. ( EXPI).
 To tour our virtual offices, visit virbela.com.
 Subscribe to our blog or follow us on LinkedIn and Twitter to join in the discussion.

 PR Contact